jundalisay/spblist/content/en/research/sarkar/sutram/chapter-01e.md

 <!-- Súkśmábhimukhinii gatirudaye ahaḿtattvánmahat. -->

-By the attraction of vidyá shakti, even the influence of rajoguńa over the ahaḿtattva gradually starts shedding, indicating the predominance of sattvaguńa.
+By the attraction of vidyá shakti, even the influence of rajoguńa over the ahaḿtattva gradually starts shedding.
+- This indicates the predominance of sattvaguńa.

 The part of the ahaḿtattva where the predominance of sattvaguńa is established, is called the mahattattva [pure “I” feeling].